Rachel McKenna: Characterisation

 The teenage Rachel was "bolshy" and vastly different from later appearances, being a lot more selfish.
 She was said to be clever and attractive and fierce like her mother and was once referred to as a, "stroppy little madam who always has to get her own way."
 When Bloomfield was cast, she read the character synopsis and was pleasantly surprised, "That defensive, overconfident, angry little girl.
 I can do that, for some reason.
 She was the sarcastic, say-all-the-things-you-want-to-say-but-no-one-ever-does kid ...
 She felt she had a high status, and though she really didn't, she gave that to herself and that's a self-defence mechanism."
 Television New Zealand described her first love as being with, "her mother's credit card" and it was noted that by 1995, Rachel had become the "hippest" thing on New Zealand television due to her parents fortune allowing her to have a vast wardrobe.
 This was said to be a large change from the "schoolgirl in a miniskirt" who first arrived to the show in 1993.
 She was said to be physically mature but mentally had a lot of growing to do and also had a "ruthless streak".
 Bloomfield described the teenage Rachel as "messed up" but praised this aspect of her personality as it allowed her to play "a whole array of emotions".
 The character is known for her "sharp tongue" and "quick wit".
 By the mid nineties, it was said that Rachel had, "acquired a calmer approach to life and is looking at the bigger picture for the first time.
 Now she's into helping others besides herself and is learning to take more of the good with the bad."
 Bloomfield has stated that due to the characters personality being; "hostile, caustic and aggressive", it made it difficult to continuously play the role.
+This characterisation of a woman who was, "intense and didn’t suffer fools" contributed to Bloomfield leaving the show in 2016.

 Rachel is known to cover "ethical storylines" over melodrama, something which Bloomfield believes leads Rachel to act like she does.
 Bloomfield believed Rachel was a true portrayal of a working woman in the 21st century, stating, "Rachel represents many modern women.
 She's crammed so much into her twenties that it's almost as if she needs to step back and reassess her life."
 During Rachel's 2007 return, Bloomfield described her as not being, "completely the same Rachel.
 She's all about work now, any time they discuss her personal life she brings it back to how it supports her work agenda."
 Bloomfield realised while at voice training, that she did not like Rachel as a person and would struggle to be friends with her in reality.
 Producer Steven Zanoski described Rachel's personality as; "Independent, feisty and always quotable".
 Rachel has been described as the person who; "says all those things you're too scared to say but you wish you could.
 She'll do it her way, thanks very much, and she doesn't suffer fools."
 Upon her return in 2009, Rachel took on a more antagonistic role, being labelled a "villain" and a "home-wrecker".
 Rachel has been described as a "glossy little rich bitch" and a "bossy boots".
 Bloomfield found it hard to understand some of Rachel's personal motives, saying; "She doesn't need to be liked, but she likes to be loved and respected.
 So although I don't believe she is at one with herself she is hopeful.
 There haven't been too many triumphs for Rachel."
 Bloomfield believed that Rachel acted differently depending on whom she was with, "there were a few she loved and when you saw her feel protected and loved you got to see a softer side of her.
 But then again, when the shit hits the fan, all she can fall back on is self-preservation.
 She's very flawed in a way where she didn't realise people could see her flaws but it doesn't take much to pick holes in her."